RHQOnline/console-bypass/README.md

 The creator is in no way responsible for any legal trouble the user may get into due to their irresponsible actions.

 ## End User License Agreement (EULA)
-**This program was created for strict educational purposes.**

-If scrolling down or reading any of the content / code below, you acknowledge...
+> **This program was created for strict educational purposes.
+If scrolling down or reading any of the content / code within, you acknowledge...**